Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 ##### The next step would be to split the data..
 We need two subdatasets - the first one for training and the second for testing.
 The point is the 'right' size for these subdatasets, a small training set would be a wrong guide to set up our algorithm, on the other side an extremely large training algorithm would be a waste of time.
 However, these questions are tricky when we deal with unstructured datasets.

-Slit the data into a training set and a test set.

 <br>

 ```python